cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 property quickly.
 - ``Switch Lock`` — block editing the active shape
 - ``Enable Dragging`` — (only for polygons) allows to adjust polygons position
-- ``Split`` — (only for interpolation bounding box) allows to split an interpolated track into two separate tracks.
+- ``Split`` — allows to split aninterpolated track into two separate tracks.
 This function is the opposite of the merge function.

 ![](static/documentation/images/image089.jpg)